-The reforms which have so far been put into effect in application of the Liturgical Constitution of the Second Vatican Council have been concerned above all with the celebration of the Eucharistic Mystery.
-"For the most blessed Eucharist contains the Church's entire spiritual wealth, that is, Christ Himself, our Passover and living Bread.
-Through His very flesh, made vital and vitalizing by the Holy Spirit, He offers life to men.
-They are thereby invited and led to offer themselves, their work, and all created things together with Him."1 In the same way, when the Church assembles to offer the sacrifice of the Mass according to the renewed form of celebration, it is made manifest that the Mass is the center of the Church's life to which all other activity is directed.
-Thus the purpose of the reform of the rites is to promote a pastoral action which has its summit and source in the sacred Liturgy and to bring to life the paschal mystery of Christ.2
+The reforms which have so far been put into effect in application of the Liturgical Constitution of the Second Vatican Council have been concerned above all with the celebration of the Eucharistic mystery.

+"For the Holy Eucharist contains the Church's entire spiritual good, that is, Christ Himself, our passover and living bread.
+Through His very flesh, made vital and vitalizing by the Holy Spirit, he offers life to men.
+They are thereby invited and led to offer themselves, their work, and all created things together with him."

+In the same way, when the Church assembles to offer the sacrifice of the Mass according to the renewed form of celebration, it is made manifest that the Mass is the center of the Church's life.
+Thus the purpose of the reform of the rites is "to promote a pastoral action which has its summit and source in the sacred liturgy" and "to bring to life the paschal mystery of Christ."
+2

-This work of renewal has been carried out, step by step, during the past six years; it has prepared the way for the passage from the former Mass Liturgy to the renewed Liturgy outlined in detail in the Roman Missal with the Ordo Missae and the General Instruction which it includes.
-Now it can be said that a new and promising future lies ahead for pastoral-liturgical action; the way is open to make full use of all the possibilities contained in the new Lectionary for Mass and in the abundant variety of forms contained in the Roman Missal.
+This work of renewal has been carried out, step by step, during the past six years; it has prepared the way for the passage from the former Mass liturgy to the renewed liturgy outlined in detail in the Roman Missal with the "Ordo Missae" (order of the Mass) and the general instruction which it includes.
+Now it can be said that a new and promising future lies ahead for pastoral-liturgical action; the way is open to make full use of all the possibilities contained in the new order of Scripture readings for the Mass and in the abundant variety of forms contained in the Roman Missal.

 The wide choice of texts and the flexibility of the rubrics make it possible to adapt the celebration to the circumstances, the mentality and the preparation of the assembly.
-Thus there is no need to resort to arbitrary adaptations, which would only weaken the impact of the Liturgy.
-The possibilities offered by the Church's reforms can make the celebration vital, moving and spiritually effective.
+Thus there is no need to resort to arbitrary adaptations, which would only